mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 carried in several ways.
 The Express Boat (Xboat) network carries routine messages in electronic format between the Xboat stations, from where the information spreads out like ripples on a pond.
-Scout Service vessels and commercial couriers carry ‘mail dumps’, which are duplicates of all the electronic media to arrive in the past few weeks, to nearby worlds on a regular basis.
+Scout Service vessels and commercial couriers carry 'mail dumps', which are duplicates of all the electronic media to arrive in the past few weeks, to nearby worlds on a regular basis.
 This means that any given message tends to arrive several times, ensuring that a